kzelli/intdes/yes.md

      hmm  m      j a gek dit
          go kjewow g
     Example 6, conversation between s2728591 and s2550954

+In interface 2, the users can use continuer's phrases during their interaction.

+     dike wenkbrauwen weerboven li p dondker en midden j  a
+    Example 7, conversation between s3036375 and s2377225

+Because it's possible for both users to type at the same time, it allows users to acknowledge what the other is saying and agree or disagree with what they are saying while they're still typing a sentence.
+When an user disagrees, they have the possibility to take over the conversation after interrupting.

+                 nee  v     bi  j m ij wa ren wenkbrauwe dan links b    w enkbr  au        w     *
+    Example 8, conversation between s3013022 and s3039161

 Question 2 (30%):  400 words, excluding examples.